Type

 n8n workflow prototypes that encoded voice → action sequences.

-The tldraw frames validated layout affordances and interaction hand-offs; the n8n prototypes validated orchestration: intent parsing, worker sequencing, and the structured JSON the frontend would consume.
+The tldraw frames validated the basic logic involving the multi-agent architecture; the n8n prototypes validated layout affordances, voice input to intent parsing, worker sequencing, and the structured JSON the frontend would consume.
 These artifacts reduced risk before investing in the full stack.

 Development Phase